istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 ## Introducing Istio Traffic Management

-In order to direct traffic around your mesh, Istio needs to know where all your endpoints are, and which services they belong to.
+In order to direct traffic within your mesh, Istio needs to know where all your endpoints are, and which services they belong to.
 To populate its own
 {{< gloss >}}service registry{{</ gloss >}}, Istio connects to a service discovery system.
-For example, if you've installed Istio on a Kubernetes cluster, then by default Istio knows about all the services and endpoints in that cluster.
+For example, if you've installed Istio on a Kubernetes cluster, then Istio automatically detects the services and endpoints in that cluster.

 Using this service registry, the Envoy proxies can then direct traffic to the relevant services.
 Most microservice-based applications have multiple instances